ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 ## Choose Boto3 not Boto

 Starting from Ansible 2.0, it has been required that all new AWS modules are written to use boto3.
-Please do not add new dependencies to the old boto library.
+Please do not add new dependencies on the old boto library.

 Prior to 2.0, modules may have been written in boto or boto3.
 The effort to port all modules to boto3 has begun.
 From Ansible 2.4 it is permissible for modules which previously required boto to